theartofcomputerprogramming/meetup/README.md

   - *Primitive input and output* (pp.40-43)

 **3:00 - 3:10** Break<br>
+**3:10 - 4:00**
+  - Hands-on MMIX Visual Debugger
+  - *Exercises* (pp.24-28, pp.43-51)
-**3:10 - 4:00** *Exercises* (pp.24-28, pp.43-51), shoot the breeze<br>
+  - Shoot the breeze<br>

 We wrap up **MMIX**!

-One last program completes the introduction to **MMIX**.
-After this we'll be ready to tackle most algorithms in TAOCP.

-Thanks to a fantastic volunteer effort and open source, **MMIX** has full-blown development environments.
-We look at a simple `Hello World` program.
-And demonstrate how to run it with open source tools.
+Two programs that print output complete our introduction to **MMIX**.
+This lets us tackle some early sections in Chapters 2 and 5 right away.
+We'll swing back to cover the few remaining **MMIX** features like subroutines and coroutines as needed.

+We'll first look at the requisite "Hello World" program.
+It's short and sweet.
+Then there's a program to compute some small primes and print them in a table.

+After the break, we'll do some exercises and step through the programs in the MMIX Visual Dbeugger (https://mmix.cs.hm.edu/mmixvd)

 **Note on MMIX and MIX**